Weak energy stocks and Scotland uncertainty peg back UK's FTSE

 * Scottish independence referendum polls show close contest

-LONDON, Sept 9 (Reuters) - Britain’s top shares fell on Tuesday as weaker energy stocks weighed, extending the previous day’s retreat on concerns that Scotland could vote to leave the United Kingdom.
+LONDON, Sept 9 (Reuters) - Britain’s top equity index fell on Tuesday as weaker energy stocks weighed, extending the previous session’s retreat on the back of concerns that Scotland could vote to leave the United Kingdom.

-Stocks showed little reaction to comments from Bank of England Governor Mark Carney suggesting that the bank might start to raise interest rates next spring.

-A decline in the share prices of major energy stocks such as Royal Dutch Shell and BP, which fell more than 1 percent, took the most points off the UK benchmark index, as the price of Brent crude eased for a fourth straight day.
+A decline in the share prices of major energy stocks such as Royal Dutch Shell and BP, which fell about one percent, took the most points off the index, as the price of Brent crude eased for a fourth straight session.

-The blue-chip FTSE 100 was down 6.54 points, or 0.1 percent, at 6,828.23 points by 1102 GMT, having slipped on Monday as sterling dived to its lowest in nearly 10 months against the dollar, hit hard by signs of growing support for the “Yes” campaign backing Scottish independence.
+The FTSE 100 fell 0.3 percent on Monday, with shares in companies with strong business ties to Scotland - such as Royal Bank of Scotland and Lloyds Banking Group - hit hard by signs of growing support for the “Yes” campaign backing Scottish independence.

-With some 75 percent of revenues from UK blue chips coming from overseas, a weaker pound holds a silver lining for many.
-But market angst over the political uncertainty had the upper hand on Monday, pushing the FTSE 100 down 0.3 percent as firms with strong business ties to Scotland traded firmly in the red.

-Thin trading volumes suggested some investors were sidelined pending the outcome of the Sept.
-18 referendum.
-The FTSE 100 had traded just a third of its 90-day daily average by midday.

 The rival campaigns are running neck-and-neck nine days before the referendum, a TNS poll showed on Tuesday, after a YouGov poll for the Sunday Times showed a narrow lead for the “Yes” camp.